WenboLuu/ToMA/README.md

 ## 📝 Usage

 For a typical workflow for generating images with ToMA and the Flux pipeline, refer to `run_flux.py` and the docstrings throughout the codebase.
-You can configure merge scheduler and settings via the `config/config.yaml` file, which allows you to easily adjust parameters such as the number of tiles, number of merge steps, and other options to control merge process.
+You can configure merge scheduler and settings via the `config/config.yaml` file, which allows you to easily adjust parameters such as the number of tiles, merge steps, and etc., to control merge process.

 ## 🕸️ Pipeline Overview